 For many people, having diabetes does not stop them from living a healthy and active lifestyle.
 Whether it is going out with friends, grabbing a bite to eat or enjoying the occasional alcoholic drink, it is important to be prepared and proactive when it comes to diabetes management.

-When it comes to alcohol, it is important to recognize the effects it can have on glucose levels to better understand the body’s insulin and carbohydrate needs when drinking.
+When it comes to alcohol, it is important to recognise the effects it can have on glucose levels to better understand the body’s insulin and carbohydrate needs when drinking.

 Alcohol can alter blood glucose levels, or potentially increase the risk of hypoglycaemia.
 It is important to understand the amount of carbohydrates in each drink, as this can vary depending on alcohol type and mix.
 It is important to monitor glucose levels before, during and after drinking alcohol.